mags0ft/spamfilter/docs/installation.md

 # Installation

-In this document, you will learn how to install the `spamfilter` module.
+In this document, you will learn how to install the `spamfilter` library.
 There are generally three options to get started.

 ---

 ## 👉 How to install

-You may install the module using `pip`, which is the easiest way to do it as `spamfilter` is in the PyPI index.
+You may install the library using `pip`, which is the easiest way to do it as `spamfilter` is in the PyPI index.

 To achieve this, run